CodeMC/Documentation/docs/usage-guidelines.md

 ## Guideline Updates and Opting out

 These guidelines may be updated at any given moment and we will inform about those on our [Discord Server](https://discord.gg/AGcFMu6) unless not possible for technical reasons.
-Should we update these Guidelines will we grant a 1 Wekk (7 Days) Period to Opt out of these Guidelines.
-You may Opt out by no longer using our Services.
-By continuing to using our services after the aforementioned time Period are you agreeing to the updated Guidelines.
+Should we update these Guidelines will we grant a 1 Week (7 Days) Period to Opt out of these Guidelines.
+You may Opt-out by no longer using our Services.
+By continuing to use our services after the aforementioned period are you agreeing to the updated Guidelines.

 You may find the date of last update at the bottom.